Laid Off? Here’s How To Seize The Opportunity

-Most of us have very specific, very optimistic, and very linear expectations about the timeline of our professional lives: Go to college, have lots of fun, graduate in four years, get a job at a kick-butt company, get promoted within said kick-butt company, and maintain a blissful level of career satisfaction until retirement.
-But even the most upbeat people out there should know this timeline is a little too good to be true.
-But we don’t often consider a very real professional setback that could happen to pretty much anyone and does happen to many: layoffs.
-If you were recently laid off and feeling overwhelmed and even a little lost, these five business professionals are here to guide you through what to do.
+Layoffs at companies like Meta, Lyft, and Amazon have rattled the tech world this week.
+But a professional setback like a layoff could happen to pretty much anyone, at any company big or small.
+Most of us have very specific, very optimistic, and very linear expectations about the timeline of our professional lives: Go to college, have lots of fun, graduate in four years, get a job at an bucket-list company, get promoted within said company, and maintain a blissful level of career satisfaction until retirement.
+But this timeline is often a little too good to be true.
+If you were recently laid off and feeling overwhelmed and even a little lost, these six business professionals are here to guide you through what to do.

-5. Stay hustling.
-According to Stu Coleman, a partner and senior managing director at talent acquisition firm WinterWyman, you should start perusing those job search apps and websites ASAP, as even waiting a few months can reflect poorly on you.
+Looking for a job is like a full-time job.
+According to Stu Coleman, a partner and senior managing director at talent acquisition firm WinterWyman, you should start perusing those job search apps and websites ASAP.
 “If a manager is presented two resumes of similarly qualified candidates, but one has been unemployed for a few months, three things come to mind: Will they be rusty?
 Why wouldn’t I hire the person whose experience is most recent?
 In a market like this, where unemployment is so low, why isn’t this person working?”
 Coleman says.
-That being said, you don’t need your dream job to move forward.
-“Consider a contract position, a position that pays a little less than what you’d like, or even something to the left of center than what you have traditionally,” Coleman recommends.
 “Volunteering and doing board work are other positive ways to stay sharp, active, and involved, and they are worlds apart from doing nothing.”

 What have you learned from a layoff?
 Let us know @BritandCo.